tscolari/gormalert/README.md

 * SelectQuery
 * DeleteQuery
 * RawQuery

-You can also instrument them all, but you will need to a separate call to `RegisterScanAlert` with each one of them.
-Note that the name in the AlertOptions must be unique.

 The scans are attached to callbacks on gorm for the respective methods (e.g. `CreateQuery` will trigger only for `db.Create(...)`).
 The `RawQuery` will trigger for calls of `Exec(...)` or `Raw(...)`, no mater which kind of query those methods are performing.